Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian tori in

 \subsection{Critical values and eigenvalues of $c_1(M)$.}

+In the course of the proof of Theorem \ref{uncount} (1) given in Subsection \ref{subsec:POb-T(u)}, we proved existence of an idempotent associated to a field factor of quantum cohomology which is not in the kernel of the maps $i_{{\rm qm},T(0),b_i}^*$, $i_{{\rm qm},T(\rho), (\frak b(\rho), b(\rho))}^*$.
+At the end of this subsection, we specify those idempotents.

-In this subsection we see the relation between the idempotent $e_{\rho}$ and the critical points of the potential function of $T(\rho)$ with the bulk deformation $\frak b(\rho)$ if $\rho \in (0,1/2)$.
-We give a digression on the critical values of the potential function and the eigenvalues of the quantum multiplication by the first Chern class $c_1(M)$.
+We give a digression on the critical values of the potential function and the eigenvalues of the quantum multiplication by the first Chern class $c_1(M)$ on a general closed symplectic manifold $(M,\omega)$.
 We start with an easy observation.

 \begin{lem} For an oriented Lagrangian submanifold $L \subset M$, there is a cycle $D$ of codimension $2$ in $M \setminus L$ such that the Maslov index is equal to twice of the intersection number with $D$, i.e., $\mu(\beta)=2\beta \cdot D$ for any $\beta \in H_2(M,L;\Z)$. \end{lem}